COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

    public void forEach(Consumer<ASTElement> action);
    ```

 All of the above functions can take lambda repression as parameters.
 These functions will be used as helper functions in the following tasks.
-Then, you should utilize them to implement the following methods with lambda expressions, following the original logic of those in PA1.
+Then, you should utilize them to implement the following functional interfaces with lambda expressions, following the original logic of those in PA1.

 1. `public Consumer<Integer> findFuncWithArgGtN`
 2. `public Supplier<HashMap<String, Integer>> calculateOp2Nums`
 3. `public Function<String, Map<String, Long>> calculateNode2Nums`
 4. `public Supplier<HashMap<String, Integer>> processNodeFreq`

-Moreover, you should finish the remaining functionalities in the following user interfaces using the above functional interfaces.
+Moreover, you should finish the following methods within `ASTManagerEngine` by achieving the requried functionalities using the above functional interfaces.
 1. `userInterfaceCommonOp`
 2. `userInterfaceCountNum`
 3. `userInterfaceSortByChild`